102 F

 0

-The 2019 Summer Reading Program will kick off on Monday, June 3.
+The 2019 Summer Reading Program is just around the corner.
+The program kicks off on Monday, June 3.
 This year’s theme is ‘A Universe of Stories’ and a focus on space – with 2019 marking the 50th anniversary of the Apollo Moon Landing.

 The public library, community organizations and individuals care about your children.
 Together we’ve raised funds to offer daily educational programs and lunches to help keep your children’s minds and bodies fed this summer.
 Whether keeping track of the amount of time your children spend reading or the number of books they’ve read this summer, children who attend the Summer Reading Program keep their minds active and enter the new school year ready to succeed.